Shraddha-Bankar/Road_Lane_Detection_System/README.md

 # 📌 Road Lane Detection System

-## Author
+## 👩‍💻 Author
 Shraddha Bankar

-## Affiliation
+## 🏫 Affiliation
 Computer Science Engineering (Data Science)

-## Date
+## 📅 Date
 March 2026

 ---

 ## 📖 Abstract
-This project presents a Road Lane Detection System designed to identify lane markings on roads using computer vision techniques.
-Lane detection plays a crucial role in advanced driver assistance systems (ADAS) and autonomous vehicles by ensuring safe navigation and reducing accidents.

-The system processes input images or video frames, applies image preprocessing techniques such as grayscale conversion, edge detection, and region masking, and then detects lane lines using algorithms like Hough Transform.
-The detected lanes are highlighted on the original image for clear visualization.

-The results show that the system can accurately detect lane boundaries under normal road conditions.
-This project demonstrates how computer vision can be effectively used in real-time applications for improving road safety and assisting drivers.
+This project focuses on detecting road lanes using computer vision techniques.
+It takes images or video as input and identifies lane lines to help in safe driving.

+Basic image processing methods like edge detection and Hough Transform are used to highlight lanes.
+This system can be useful in driver assistance and road safety applications.

 ---

 ## 📘 Introduction
-Road safety is a major concern due to the increasing number of vehicles and accidents.
-One of the key challenges in driving is maintaining the correct lane, especially in highways and crowded areas.
+Road accidents are increasing, and maintaining the correct lane is very important for safe driving.

-The objective of this project is to develop a system that can automatically detect road lanes from images or video streams.
-The system helps drivers stay within their lane and can also be used in autonomous driving systems.
+The goal of this project is to build a system that can automatically detect lanes from images or videos.
+It helps drivers stay in their lane and can also be used in self-driving systems.

-This project is important because it contributes to safer driving by providing real-time lane detection and reducing the chances of accidents caused by lane deviation.

 ---

 ## 📚 Literature Review
-Lane detection has been widely studied in the field of computer vision.
-Traditional methods use edge detection techniques like Canny Edge Detection and Hough Transform for line detection.
+Lane detection is an important part of computer vision.

+Traditional methods like Canny Edge Detection and Hough Transform are simple and widely used.
+New methods use deep learning for better accuracy, but this project uses basic techniques for simplicity and efficiency.
-Recent approaches use deep learning models such as Convolutional Neural Networks (CNNs) for more accurate lane detection under complex conditions.

-However, traditional methods are still widely used due to their simplicity and efficiency.
-This project uses classical computer vision techniques to build a reliable and easy-to-implement lane detection system.

 ---

 ## ⚙️ Methodology
-The system takes input images or video frames and processes them step by step.
-First, the image is converted to grayscale to simplify processing.
-Then, noise is reduced using Gaussian blur.
-Edge detection is applied using the Canny algorithm to identify important edges.

-A region of interest is selected to focus only on the road area.
-After that, the Hough Transform is used to detect straight lines representing lane boundaries.
-Finally, the detected lane lines are drawn on the original image for visualization.
+- Convert image to grayscale
+- Apply Gaussian blur to reduce noise
+- Detect edges using Canny
+- Select road region (ROI)
+- Detect lines using Hough Transform
+- Draw lane lines on original image

 ---

 ## 💻 Implementation

-**Programming Language**
-- Python
+**Language:** Python

-**Frameworks / Libraries**
+**Libraries:**
 - OpenCV
 - NumPy
 - Matplotlib

-**Tools Used**
+**Tools:**
 - Jupyter Notebook
 - VS Code
 - Google Colab